HanweeeeLee/HanweeeeLee/README.md

 ### Introduction 👋
 Hello!
-I am an experienced developer specializing in iOS and macOS application development, as well as Dapp and blockchain wallet development.
-Currently, I am working on developing Dapps, blockchain wallets, and SDKs for iOS on the Wemix platform, a leading blockchain platform.
+I’m a developer with hands-on experience in iOS apps, macOS apps, and SDK development.

+Currently, I’m working as an iOS developer on the Customer Journey Team at Coupang, where I build various features to improve the shopping experience for users of the Coupang app, used by more than 33 million people each month.

+Previously, I was the iOS lead developer at the innovative global blockchain platform WEMIX.
+There, I successfully led the development of the Wemix Wallet app, which was used by up to 1.8 million monthly users, and I also designed and maintained the iOS SDK integrated into the global MMORPG MIR4, which attracted around 6 million active users worldwide.

 My development approach emphasizes object-oriented programming and clean architecture.
 I strive to write code that is easy to modify and stable, ensuring it poses no problems.
 My focus extends beyond just app development; I consider service levels, development efficiency, and stability in all projects within the company.